+The following Department of Defense reports may be of assistance to Exceptional Family Member Program service providers in the military.
 These reports are in Adobe Acrobat PDF format and require Acrobat Reader 4.0 or later.
-A free copy of Acrobat Reader can be downloaded from the Adobe Acrobat Reader website.
+Acrobat Reader can be downloaded from the Adobe Acrobat Reader website at no charge.

 Office of Community Support for Military Families with Special Needs